|

 WM_SIZE event), and call "Resize()" method of the splitter

-control from the event handler. |
+control from the event handler. | As you can probably think,

 the set of properties CRSplitter control supports, give you a lot of maneuvering